 “During all of our November programming, we emphasize heritage, not history,” Nicky Belle, director of the FNECC said.
 “History is something that is in the past, something that people are able to disconnect themselves from.
 Heritage, for Native communities, is something you are still connected to.
 It is the traditions that you can never leave behind and everything you do in a contemporary sense is informed by your heritage.
 It is not something that only existed in the past that you’ve moved beyond.”

 Throughout the month, the FNECC will be hosting a wide variety of activities in order to bring attention to Native cultures and issues while creating an open dialogue between Native and non-Native people.
 These activities include Crafternoons, hosted each Wednesday from 3-5 p.m. at the FNECC, where participants will be instructed how to make various Native art or craft projects, including beadwork and pine nut jewelry.
-Additionally, as part of Native Friday Films, the First Nations Center will be screening a Native film screened every Friday afternoon at 12:30 p.m. at the FNECC.
+Additionally, the FNECC will be screening a Native film every Friday afternoon at 12:30pm at the Center as part of their new series Native Friday Films.
 These contemporary films include Native actors and directors in varying genres ranging from zombie apocalypse to coming of age.

 “These activities are open to everyone,” Belle said.
 “Regardless of skill level or heritage.
 We want everyone to join us and learn about important aspects of various Native cultures and identities in a relaxed and comfortable environment.”